haritech007/flexbox-chess-board/README.md

 # Flexbox Chess Board
-Creating a chessboard using flexbox.
+Creating a chessboard using CSS Flexbox.
-Several times this question is asked to intermediate or experienced UI developer to create a chess-board UI using HTML and CSS.
-They create it using as they feel comfortable in.
-But they expect the solution using Flexbox.
+Create a chessboard using CSS Flexbox.
+No JavaScript or jQuery or any other JavaScript library required.
+Using plain css it can be achieved.
+I have been asked this question at the interview help at Publicis Sapient.

 Source files:
 index.html,